Philantrop/calibre-ios-reader-applications/README.md

 ###General overview###
 Apple’s iOS does not allow a host computer direct access to a connected iDevice’s folder structure.
 Various solutions are available to overcome this restriction, including jailbreaking the iDevice, or use of additional software, e.g. [iFunbox](http://www.i-funbox.com).

 The _iOS reader applications_ device driver uses an open source code library  [libiMobileDevice](http://www.libimobiledevice.org) to access the iOS file system.
 The libiMobileDevice libraries for Linux, OS X and Windows (built from v1.1.5 source) are bundled with calibre (starting with version 0.9.31), along with glue code ([calibre.devices.idevice.libimobiledevice.py](https://github.com/kovidgoyal/calibre/blob/master/src/calibre/devices/idevice/libimobiledevice.py)).
-The libiMobileDevice libraries seem to work well with calibre under iOS 6.x.
+The libiMobileDevice libraries seem to work well with calibre under iOS 5.x and 6.x.
 Future releases of iOS may require updating the libiMobileDevice libraries.

-The initial release of the _iOS reader applications_ device driver supports iBooks and [Marvin](http://marvinapp.com). iBooks support is implemented by calling calibre’s existing iTunes driver.
+The initial release of the _iOS reader applications_ device driver supports iBooks, [Marvin](http://marvinapp.com) and [GoodReader](http://goodreader.com/goodreader.html). iBooks support is implemented by calling calibre’s existing iTunes driver.
 Marvin support is implemented by loading overlays at runtime, specific to Marvin, discussed in more depth in [Device driver overlays](#device-driver-overlays).
+GoodReader support is included as an example of a modeless, calibre-unaware driver.

 The device driver is designed to be extensible to support multiple iOS reader applications.
 Adding support for a new reader application requires two programming efforts:

 - [Application implementation](#application-implementation) in the iOS application (written in Objective C) adds the ‘calibre connection’, polling for and responding to commands initiating in calibre.
 - [Device driver overlays](#device-driver-overlays) contained in a single file (written in python) implementing calibre device driver functionality.

+Additionally, a device driver for a calibre-unaware app may be implemented without any application changes.
+This is suitable only for apps which monitor their sandbox folders for changes.
+GoodReader is such an application.
+The GoodReader driver is discussed in detail in the [Calibre-unaware reader applications](#calibre-unaware-reader-applications) section.

 ---